mhsefidgar/Cpp/dataStorageCpp.md

 // ptr = nullptr; // Not allowed, cannot change the memory address
 ```

-20. Pointer to a Constant: A pointer to a constant is a pointer that can change the memory address it points to, but the value at that memory location is constant and cannot be modified.
+20.  **Pointer to a Constant**: A pointer to a constant is a pointer that can change the memory address it points to, but the value at that memory location is constant and cannot be modified.
 Here's an example:

 ```